Daniel Morgan

 Over the years, ad networks have faced significant criticism for their poor oversight, leading to the frequent distribution of malware and the facilitation of disinformation campaigns.
 In 2016, major websites like The New York Times and BBC were hit by “malvertising” attacks, where malicious code was delivered to users through compromised advertisements served by legitimate ad networks.
 During the 2016 U.S. presidential election, Russian operatives exploited ad platforms on Facebook and Google to disseminate disinformation aimed at influencing voters.
 Just last month, reports have surfaced about Google AdSense ads spreading conspiracy theories against muslims in India following the country's deadly floods.
 These examples illustrate the persistent challenges ad networks face in monitoring and controlling the content they distribute, often making them the tip of the spear for malicious activities online.

-Because of these facts (and others), it seemed important to explore ad blocking tools, subscription services, complex VPNs, and paid monthly solutions.
-I've toyed with everything from powerful open-source DNS servers to fun homelab projects, and with all these experiments in mind, I’ve landed on one recommended ad-blocking technique.
+Because of this landscape which has accelerated and become even more toxic over the past five years, I decided to devote some time figuring out how to filter these ads.
+I've toyed with everything from powerful open-source DNS servers to fun homelab hardware projects, and with all these experiments in mind, I’ve landed on one recommended ad-blocking technique.
 For protection comparable to premium services or complex local DNS server setups, I recommend using Mullvad’s free DNS servers.
 Their servers handle ad blocking, managing lists of ad servers and trackers, and simplifying the process for you.
 Here's Mullvad's help page about their DNS service.
+Once your block is in place, ads are replaced by clean empty spaces, and typically the webpage adjusts seamlessly, shrinking the ad block into oblivion.

 How to set this up: